u5urper/sabikos/README.md

  - `PATH` - You'll need to have `$SRCROOT/$ARCH$VARIANT$DEBUG/tools/bin` in your path to build successfully.

 ### Prerequisites
-To build Minoca OS you'll need a Minoca-specific toolchain for the particular architecture you're building.
-Prebuilt toolchains can be found [here](https://www.minocacorp.com/download/#toolchain).
-If you want to build the toolchain from sources, you'll need to check out the [third-party](https://gitlab.com/minoca/third-party) repository and run "make tools" in there.
+To build Sabik OS you'll need a Minoca-specific toolchain for the particular architecture you're building.
+Prebuilt toolchains can be found [here](https://www.sabikacorp.com/download/#toolchain).
+If you want to build the toolchain from sources, you'll need to check out the [third-party](https://gitlab.com/sabik/third-party) repository and run "make tools" in there.
-> Note: If you want to build your own toolchain on Windows, you may find the [tools](https://gitlab.com/minoca/tools) repository helpful, as it contains a native MinGW compiler, make, and other tools needed to bootstrap a toolchain on Windows.
+> Note: If you want to build your own toolchain on Windows, you may find the [tools](https://gitlab.com/sabik/tools) repository helpful, as it contains a native MinGW compiler, make, and other tools needed to bootstrap a toolchain on Windows.

 ### Build
 Run `make` to build the OS for the particular architecture you've supplied.
 Parallel make is supported.
 The final output of the build will be several .img files located in `$SRCROOT/$ARCH$VARIANT$DEBUG/bin/*.img`.
 For example, the PC image is usually located at `$SRCROOT/x86dbg/bin/pc.img`.
 This is a raw hard disk file that can be applied directly to a hard drive or USB stick to boot Minoca OS.
 The image `install.img` is a generic installation archive that the `msetup` tool can use to create new Minoca OS installations on target disks or partitions.